RxSwiftCommunity/RxGRDB/README.md

 }
 ```

-The optimization guarantees that the concurrent read does not block any concurrent write, and yet sees the database in the state left by the completed transaction.
+The optimization guarantees that the slow concurrent read sees the database in the state left by the completed transaction, and yet does not block any concurrent writes.
 See [Advanced DatabasePool](https://github.com/groue/GRDB.swift/tree/GRDB-4.1#advanced-databasepool) for more information.

 When you use a [database queue], the observable returned by a `concurrentRead` wrapped into `flatMapWrite` emits exactly the same values, but the scheduling optimization is not applied.